Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

 ---
 title: Aesthetics
-description: WE are best in the industry by providing the high end products for guaranteed results.
+description: We are best in the industry by providing the high end products for guaranteed results.
 Microdermabrasion, microneedling,  lash lift, extensions, eyebrows threading, microblading, permanent makeup, mani-pedi and more.
 slug: services/aesthetics